mkindahl/pg_extension/README.md

 CMake has a few advantages compared to vanilla Make:

-1. It is well-supported by various IDEs on differen platforms.
+1. It is well-supported by various IDEs on different platforms.
 2. It supports cross-platform file manipulations.
 3. It has cross-platform support for configuration files, allowing you to generate files from templates.